Backup each node.

 Base Networking

 Use bonded interface (only the first adapter) for management IP.
-Always confirm device names as they may change between major OS releases.

 nano /etc/network/interfaces # No network - vim not installed.